Chamal1120/macbookpro-12-1-linux-fix-files/README.md

 sudo pacman -S iwd
 ```

-5. Copy **wif_backend.conf** to **/etc/NetworkManager/conf.d/** to make iwd as the wifi backend for NetworkManager.
+5. Copy **wifi_backend.conf** to **/etc/NetworkManager/conf.d/** to make iwd as the wifi backend for NetworkManager.
 4. Install **mpbfan** and **tlp** from your distro's package repositories.
-5. Copy **mpbfan.conf** to **/etc/** to get my fan speed thresholds.
+5. Copy **mpbfan.conf** to **/etc/** to get my custom fan speed thresholds.
 6. Copy **tlp.conf** to **/etc/** to get my custom cpu frequency thresholds.

 Optional:

 1. The UDEV rule files are from an arch linux thread to fix battery drain from disabling cardreader and bluetooth.
-Use them if you need them.
+Use them if needed.

 > [!NOTE]
 > You also need the remove_ignore_usb_device.sh in order to get UDEV files working.